Which Countries are the Biggest Online Casino Gamblers

 GERMANY, JAPAN, SOUTH AFRICA & GLOBAL FORECASTS

-8. Germany – Europe’s Heavyweight
+8. Germany: Europe’s Heavyweight

 · Current status: Germany legalised online slots and poker in 2021 under the Interstate Treaty on Gambling.

-· Why big: With over 80 million people, Germany represents one of Europe's largest untapped regulated casino markets.
+· Why big: With over 80 million people, Germany represents one of Europe’s largest untapped regulated casino markets.
+Regulatory frameworks have improved market access for operators and encouraged technological innovation, such as enhanced security features and immersive gaming experiences, in the German online gambling market.

 · Player behaviour: Slots and roulette dominate early adoption.